NEEDING A POOL SAFETY INSPECTION?

 - Gate access and latching locked from all positions.

 - Blocking direct access from dwelling to the swimming pool.

-First of all It's every owners responsibility to correctly maintain pool fences inspection and safety barriers.
+First of all It’s every owners responsibility to correctly maintain pools fences inspection and safety barriers.
 This is to help reduce young children from drowning or serious injury.

 Also the state government has released new legislation under chapter 8 of the Building Act 1975.
 Which states a barrier is more than just your fence, It also covers the walls of any building that encloses the pool.

 When buying, selling or leasing a property, a safety certificate has to be issued by a licensed inspector.
 The certificates are valid for two years.
 For a non shared pool (private – residential).
 And 1 year for a shared pool (body corporate complex).
 Motels etc.

 The pool must have a current certificate before a lease is signed.
 In the case of a non shared one, the certificate will last for 2 years.
-You can have new tenants within that 2 year period without having to get another safety certificate.
+You can have new tenants within that 2 year period without having to get another certificate.
 Once that 2 years has lapsed, then you will need to renew the certificate and get another safety inspection before a new lease is signed.

 Selling a property with a pool – If there is no active/valid safety certificate in place before settlement then the seller/vendor must provide a Form 36 to the buyer and to the QBCC.

 You can go to Queensland Government Website, under Department of Housing and Public Works.
 You will find Additional information there.

 Common Non-Conforming Pool Fence Inspections Defects